 The provisions of this statement are effective for fiscal years beginning after December 15, 2016 with earlier adoption encouraged.
 This standard is meant to improve accounting and financial reporting for irrevocable split-interest agreements by providing recognition and measurement guidance for situations in which a government is a beneficiary of the agreement.
-The City is still determining the impact, if any, this statement will have on the financial statements.
+At this time the City does not believe the provisions of this standard will have any impact on its financial statements.